 The unaudited pro forma combined consolidated condensed financial statements are presented for illustrative purposes only and are not necessarily indicative of the financial position or results of operations that would have actually been reported had the proposed acquisition and the related financing described above occurred on January 1, 2009 for statement of operations purposes and as of December 31, 2009 for balance sheet purposes, nor is it necessarily indicative of the future financial position or results of operations.
 The unaudited pro forma combined consolidated condensed financial statements include adjustments, which are based upon preliminary estimates, to reflect the allocation of the purchase price to the acquired assets and assumed liabilities of EyeWonder.
-The final allocation of the purchase price will be determined after the completion of results of or EyeWonder is subject to revision as more detailed analysis is completed and additional information on the fair values of EyeWonder's assets and liabilities becomes available.
+The final allocation of the purchase price will be determined after the completion of the acquisition and will be based upon actual net tangible and intangible assets acquired as well as liabilities assumed.
+The preliminary purchase price allocation for EyeWonder is subject to revision as more detailed analysis is completed and additional information on the fair values of EyeWonder's assets and liabilities becomes available.
 Any change in the fair value of the net assets of EyeWonder will change the amount of the purchase price allocable to goodwill.
 Additionally, changes in EyeWonder's working capital, including the results of operations from December 31, 2009 through the date the transaction is completed, will change the amount of goodwill recorded.
 Furthermore, the final purchase price is dependent on the actual amount of EyeWonder common and preferred stock and vested employee equity awards outstanding on the date of closing as well as the Limelight share price on the date of closing.
-Final purchase accounting adjustments may differ materially from the pro forma adjustments presented here.
+Final purchase accounting adjustments may differ materially from the proforma adjustments presented here.